phac-nml/mikrokondo/docs/usage/configuration.md

     - If you are running a metagenomic assembly or you are having issues with any of the polishing steps you can disable polishing and retrieve your assembly directly from Spades or Flye with no additional polishing. **This does not apply to hybrid assemblies**.
 - `skip_species_classification`
     - This step prevents Mash or Kraken2 from being run on your assembled genome, this also **prevents the subtyping workflow** from triggering
+- `skip_mobrecon`
+  - This step allows you to skip running Mobsuite recon on your data.

 ** All of the above options can be turned on by entering `--{skip_option} true` in the command line arguments to the pipeline (where optional parameters can be added)** e.g. To skip read sub-sampling add to the command line arguments `--skip_depth_sampling true`